CrunchyData/crunchy-containers/docs/content/container-specifications/crunchy-pgbackrest.md

  * Mounted `pgbackrest.conf` configuration file via the `/pgconf` volume (? not sure about this)
  * `/backrestrepo` volume used by the pgbackrest backup tool to store pgBackRest archives
  * `/pgdata` volume used to store the data directory contents for the PostgreSQL database
- * `/sshd` volume that contains the SSHD configuration from the `backrest-repo-config` secret

 ## Major Packages